Police: Facebook slaying suspect Steve Stephens dead

-Pennsylvania State Police have confirmed the man suspected of fatally shooting an elderly man in Cleveland and posting it to Facebook is dead.
+Pennsylvania State Police confirmed the suspect accused of fatally shooting an elderly man in Cleveland and posting it to Facebook is dead.

-According to a tweet posted to the PA State Police Twitter account, the suspect, Steve Stephens, 37, was seen this morning by police in Erie County and following a brief pursuit, he shot and killed himself.
+The suspect, Steve Stephens, 37, was initially spotted just after 11 a.m. by an alert citizen in Erie County, Pennsylvania, police said in a statement Tuesday on Facebook.
+Troopers located and pursued Stephens for approximately two miles when they attempted a PIT maneuver to disable Stephens' car.
+As the vehicle was spinning our of control from the maneuver, Stephens pulled a pistol and shot himself in the head, police said.

-Steve Stephens was spotted this morning by PSP members in Erie County.
-After a brief pursuit, Stephens shot and killed himself.— PA State Police (@PAStatePolice) April 18, 2017
+No injuries to law enforcement or members of the public were reported.

 Stephens on Sunday posted videos of both his intent to murder someone and then the act itself.
 He later went on Facebook Live to discuss the killing, according to CBS News.
 Cleveland police said a nationwide manhunt for the suspect was underway.
 Police identified the victim as Robert Godwin Sr., 74.